gvwilson/thirdbit/src/fiction/bear/index.md

 stitched around the sole, and looked like it had just been polished. *I can guess where you came from,* she thought.

-Sergeant Dambu's cot creaked as the smuggler sat down on it.
+Sergeant Inambu's cot creaked as the smuggler sat down on it.
 Noxy's mind raced.
 Dolly would be back any moment.
 If she found Muddh, the smuggler would have to—